 - Mirin.
 Korean sweet cooking wine.
 Removes the gamey scent and flavor of meat.
 Can be subbed with Shaoxing wine, sherry, vermouth, or rice wine.

 - Ground pork.
 Adds a satisfying, nubby texture.
-But any kind of pork will work (pork butt, pork belly, pork loin, etc.).
+Swap with kind of pork (pork butt, pork belly, pork loin, etc.).

 - Yangnyeom Jang.
-A classic Korean sauce that’s essential for the flavor profile to this dish!
+A classic Korean sauce that’s essential for this dish’s flavor profile!
 Made with Korean pantry ingredients: Soy sauce, garlic, green onion, sesame seeds, vinegar, sesame oil, sugar, and Gochukaru.

 Instructions: